JuantonioMS/pyngs/README.md

 Pyngs
 =====

-Pyngs is a bioinformatic tool ....
+Pyngs is a bioinformatic toolbox.
+Analyzer and filter Illumina and Solexa sequencing strategies.

 pysqt
 -----

-Is an analizer ...
+Is aa NGS analyzer.
+It can read SAM, Fastq and Fasta format.

 pyfilter
 --------

-Is a filter ....
+Is a NGS filter.
+It can switch to Fastq, Fasta and SAM formats.